 Sendtask is an under-development task management tool known for its flexibility.
 The biggest advantage while collaborating is that the collaborators don’t need a Sendtask account to work on the project.

 - Set up tasks and subtasks, assign tasks, add followers, upload files, set due dates, and auto-reminders.

 - Useful for individuals and smaller teams.

-- Doesn’t have kanban board and timeline views.
+- Doesn’t have a kanban board and timeline views.

 - You can’t assign tasks to multiple people.